-Sharing links allow you to link directly to a single dashboard.
+Sharing links allows you to link directly to a single dashboard.
 When you generate a secure sharing link, anybody with the link can view (but not edit) the dashboard.
 Generating a new sharing link for that specific dashboard will result in people you sent the original link to not being able to access it.

-Ideal for: Displaying your dashboard on a wall.
+Displaying your dashboard on a wall.

-Ideal for: Sharing sensitive dashboards with a select few people.
+Sharing sensitive dashboards with a select few people.

 Creating a dashboard loop allows you to view or share a single link that cycles through a series of dashboards on your account one by one.
 A loop can contain as many of your dashboards as you like, and dashboards can belong to multiple loops.

-Ideal for: Displaying and sharing multiple dashboards.
+Displaying and sharing multiple dashboards.

 Our mobile app